rail-pay/rail/packages/join-server/README.md

 }
 ```

-Such a request would join `address` (`0xabcdef`) as member of the Data Union at smart contract address `0x12345`, to be found on the Polygon chain.
+Such a request would join `address` (`0xabcdef`) as member of the Vault at smart contract address `0x12345`, to be found on the Polygon chain.

 The join request can contain arbitrary additional fields, which are validated by passing to the server a `customJoinRequestValidator` function - see below for information about extending and customizing the server.